 Some locations require sales tax monthly.
 Capterra offers sales tax software reviews so you can choose the software that’s right for you.

 There are a ton of influencers in the business space.
 The ones you follow should be based on what industry you are in.
 Obviously, I would recommend following both of the people we interviewed for this article:

-Starting a business can be challenging, but fulfilling work.
-Once you start your business, we’d love to hear about it.
+Whichever route you take to owning your business, we’d love to hear about it.